 Welcome to the first post in the You, Me, and ADHD online book club.
-It’s based on my first book, Is It You, Me, or Adult A.D.D.?
+It’s not really a book club in the traditional sense.
+It’s a series of first-person essays based on reading my first book, Is It You, Me, or Adult A.D.D.?

 My friend, Taylor J, writes about her personal reactions to each chapter.
 Taylor has a multi-angled perspective on ADHD relationships: